isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 was shoved into the closet or into the shell.
 So trans people, to be visible, often had to leave no room for uncertainty or vulnerability.

+Moreover, the trans people whose stories were promoted enough to be heard far and wide were selected to be (or sound like) the kind of trans people who are the most appealing to cis audiences who only wanted their boat rocked a little bit:

+* Straight (e.g. attracted to people of the opposite gender to their true gender)

+* Men or women (e.g. not nonbinary people)

+* Presents and acts gender conforming in their true gender

+* Identified as their true gender continuously since they first heard about the concept of gender.

+* Is interested in, and succeeds in obtaining, all imaginable gender-affirming care.

+Only a tiny sliver a trans people actually check every box on this list.
+If you don't, you're still valid!
+And that certainly applies if you haven't always known you were trans.

 It's becoming more common for trans people to be open about their uncertainty, and about the long path towards hatching (like me!
 Hi!), but the narrative has been around long enough to be a brainworm.